Rick Celebrini

-Rick Celebrini (born October 16, 1967) is a Canadian former soccer player who currently is the director of sports medicine and performance for the Golden State Warriors, and previously served as physiotherapist and head of sports medicine and science for the Vancouver Whitecaps FC.
+Rick Celebrini (born October 16, 1967) is a Canadian former soccer player.
+He is currently the director of sports medicine and performance for the Golden State Warriors, and previously served as physiotherapist and head of sports medicine and science for the Vancouver Whitecaps FC.
+Celebrini co-founded and was the Director of Sport Medicine and Science at the Fortius Institute from 2013 to 2020.

 Celebrini played for the Canadian U-20 national team at the 1987 FIFA World Youth Championship.
 He played professionally for the Vancouver 86ers.
-Celebrini is also a founder and the Director of Sport Medicine and Science for the Fortius Institute.

-Player
+Playing career

 In 1985, Celebrini began his collegiate soccer career at Capilano University.
-In 1986, Capilano finished third in the Canadian Colleges Athletic Association Soccer Championship.
+That same year he was named as a BCCAA/PACWEST All-Star.
+In 1986, Capilano finished second in the Canadian Colleges Athletic Association Soccer Championship and Celebrini was awarded as the team's most valuable player.
 In 1987, Celebrini transferred to the University of British Columbia, but was out of soccer for nearly two years after breaking his left foot.
-During his five seasons with the Thunderbirds (1988-1992), Celebrini and his team mates won four consecutive Canadian Interuniversity Sport men's soccer championship.
-In 1992, he graduated with a degree in physiotherapy.
+During his five seasons with the Thunderbirds (1988-1992), Celebrini and his team mates won four consecutive U Sports men's soccer championships.
 In 1987 and 1989, Celebrini played for the Edmonton Brick Men of the Canadian Soccer League during the collegiate off seasons and played with the Vancouver 86ers in 1992.
+In 1992, he graduated with a Bachelor of Science in physiotherapy.

 On April 22, 1993 signed Vancouver 86ers of the American Professional Soccer League.
-He remained with Vancouver through the 1996 season, but was hampered by injuries during most of those years.
+He remained with Vancouver through the 1996 season, but only played 31 games as he was hampered by injuries.

 In 1987, Celebrini earned four caps with the Canadian U-20 national team which competed at the 1987 FIFA World Youth Championship.
 He also played for the Canadian team at the 1993 Summer Universiade.

-Physiotherapist
+Physiotherapy career

 Celebrini first became interested in physiotherapy after breaking his ankle when he was fifteen and receiving therapy at a clinic that also treated professional athletes.
 His interest was reinforced after a broken left foot kept him from playing for two years.
 After graduating from the University of British Columbia in 1992, Celebrini pursued a career as a physiotherapist in addition to playing professionally.
 He became the team physiotherapist for the Canadian Alpine Men's Ski Team at the 1994 Winter Olympics and 2002 Winter Olympics.
 He was the chief therapist and medical manager at the 2010 Winter Olympics.
 On July 29, 2011, the Vancouver Whitecaps FC hired Celebrini as the team's physiotherapist.
 In August 2018 he became the director of sports medicine and performance for the Golden State Warriors.